 So when your student calls to complain about their roommate—and they will—what should parents do?
 “Listen very thoroughly and resist the urge to swoop in and try to fix things,” advises Low.
 “You will get phone calls from college when things are awesome and when they’re awful.
 Within twenty-four hours your student is fine and has moved on while you feel sick with anxiety.”

-Instead, guide your student to finding solutions with questions such as “What do you think you should do next?”
+Instead, part of teaching college roommate etiquette includes guiding your student to finding solutions with questions such as “What do you think you should do next?”
 If your student isn’t getting along with his or her roommate, encourage him or her to make social connections with students on his floor, in classes, through clubs and activities.
-And remember, parents, to take the long view: even a lousy college roommate can be a growth experience that teaches your son or daughter essential life skills.
+And remember, parents, to take the long view.
+Even a lousy college roommate can be a growth experience that teaches your son or daughter essential life skills.